-The Smithsonian website hosts descriptions of fossil species, an interactive timeline and much more!
-It is a highly recommended website. http://humanorigins.si.edu/evidence
+The Smithsonian Institution website hosts descriptions of fossil species, an interactive timeline, and much more.

-The Maropeng Museum website hosts a wealth of information regarding South African Fossil Bearing sites in the Cradle of Humankind. https://www.maropeng.co.za/content/page/human-evolution
+The Maropeng Museum website hosts a wealth of information regarding South African Fossil Bearing sites in the Cradle of Humankind.

-This quick comparison between Homo naledi and Australopithecus sediba from the Perot Museum: https://perot-museum.imgix.net/2019-08-naledi-sediba-quick-comparison.pdf
+This quick comparison between Homo naledi and Australopithecus sediba from the Perot Museum.